The real problem with feedback is that, regardless of how skillfully it’s given, people often don’t know what to do with it.

-If you want to suggest areas of improvement, propose changes in behavior or processes, it’s better to introduce these topics to an employee when they’re in an open-minded state of mind rather than defensive and closed-minded.
-So, unless you’re in a crisis situation, always start any feedback session with what’s working well.
+If you want to suggest areas of improvement or propose changes in behavior or processes, it’s better to introduce these topics to an employee when they’re in an open state of mind rather than when they’re feeling defensive and closed-minded.
+So unless you’re in a crisis situation, try starting any feedback session with what’s working well.

-A positive approach helps prevent the kind of “swooping and pooping” that happens when an exec gets something off his chest by dumping it on a subordinate’s desk, but doesn’t clarify the real issues or provide a forum for the subordinate to respond, or offer options to help the subordinate move forward.
+A positive approach helps prevent the kind of “swooping and pooping” that happens when an exec gets something off his chest by dumping it on a subordinate’s desk, but doesn’t clarify the real issues, provide a forum for the subordinate to respond, or offer options to help the subordinate move forward.

 Collaboration Can Be Hard

-If negative feedback is delivered with no sense of shared context, partnership, or collaboration, or if the employee feels no sense of connection, commitment, or relationship, then the feedback session can come across as an uncaring attack.
-And nobody wants a problem plopped on the desk without at least some help figuring out how to understand it, clean it up, or recover from it.
+If negative feedback is delivered with no sense of shared context or partnership, or if the employee feels no sense of connection, or relationship, then the feedback session can come across as an uncaring attack.
+And nobody wants a problem plopped on their desk without at least some help figuring out how to understand it, clean it up, or recover from it.